jeujai/ScenarioCreativeAutomation/README.md

 A proof-of-concept creative automation pipeline that generates social ad campaign assets using GenAI.
 This system automates the creation of localized campaign creatives for multiple products, aspect ratios, and markets.

+**Available as both a Web Application and Command-Line Tool!**

 ## Features

+- **🌐 Web Interface**: Modern, intuitive web UI for easy campaign creation and asset preview
+- **💻 CLI Tool**: Command-line interface for automation and batch processing
 - **Campaign Brief Management**: Accept campaign briefs in JSON or YAML format
 - **Multi-Product Support**: Generate creatives for multiple products in a single campaign
 - **Intelligent Asset Management**: Reuse existing assets when available, generate new ones when needed